-Transplanting -- Move it to a pot about 1 gallon in size, which will hold it for a few months.
-You can then move it to its permanent home - about 5-10 gallons, or into the ground in suitable areas.
+Transplanting -- Start it to a pot about 1 quart in size (unless it's currently in a 4 inch pot, in which case move it to a 1 gallon pot.
+After about 6 months, you can then move it to a 1 gallon pot for a year, and then to its permanent home - about 5-10 gallons, or into the ground in suitable areas.

-Light -- Bomarea likes about a half a day of sun.
-It can take more sun in cool, coastal areas.
-It should be given some protection from strong afternoon sun, especially in warmer areas.
+Light -- It likes several hours of sun.
+It can take full in cool, coastal areas.
+It may need some protection from strong afternoon sun, especially in warmer climates.

-Watering -- Bomarea likes the soil kept evenly moist.. but don't keep it constantly saturated either.
-If your tap water is "hard" or high in minerals, i recommend using bottled water or rain water.
+Watering -- Keep the soil evenly moist.. but don't keep it constantly saturated either.
+If your tap water is very "hard" (high in minerals) you might need to use bottled water or rain water.

-Fertilizing -- During periods of active growth, feed every 2-3 months with an all-purpose fertilizer that contains micronutrients.
+Fertilizing -- It has average fertilizer needs.
+During periods of active growth, feed about every 2-3 months with an all-purpose fertilizer that contains micronutrients.

-It's normal for an older shoot to occasionally turn yellow and die throughout the year, but if it seems excessive, it could be from not enough fertilizer (nitrogen) or under-watering.
+It's normal for an older shoot to occasionally turn yellow and die throughout the year, but if it seems excessive, the roots might not have been moist enough.
+If you're sure that wasn't the case, the plant may need more fertilizer.

-Up and away -- Bomarea likes to climb, so give it something to twine itself around, like a trellis, fence, or another plant.
+Up and away -- Bomarea likes to climb, so give it something to twine itself around, like a trellis.
 It should ideally be under 1 inch thick (3 cm), so the shoots can twine around it.
-A 6 foot (2 meter) trellis should work, although a taller one is better if possible.
+A 6 foot (2 meter) trellis can work for older plants, although a taller one may eventually be needed - or allow it to grow on a fence or another plant.
 If the shoots grow too long, wrap them down and around your trellis.
 Don't trim the shoots, since the flowers appear from the growing tips.

 The tubers should not be dug up, as this may damage the plant.

 Pests to watch for -- Snails and slugs can be a problem in prone areas.
-Keep an eye out for other bugs too.
+Keep an eye out for any pests that can affect your other plants.

 Feel free to contact me if you have any questions.